earthlab/14ers-git/README.md

 # 14ers-git
-This is a demo repo to use for the 14ers activity
+This is a demo repo to use for the 14ers activity.
+It contains markdown files.